indra4837/yolov4_trt_ros/README.md

 * Please also install [jetson-inference](https://github.com/dusty-nv/ros_deep_learning#jetson-inference)
 * Note: This package uses similar nodes to ros_deep_learning package.
 Please place a CATKIN_IGNORE in that package to avoid similar node name catkin_make error
+* If these scripts do not work for you, do refer to this amazing repository by [jefflgaol](https://github.com/jefflgaol/Install-Packages-Jetson-ARM-Family) on installing the above packages and more on Jetson ARM devices.
 ---
 ## Setting up the package